shdennlin/dotfiles/README.md

 If you are using Linux, you need to install the font manually then set the font to `Hack Nerd Font` in the terminal.

 You can download the font from [here](https://www.nerdfonts.com/font-downloads).
 And get more information about the font [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack)

+### ASDF can't work

+The ASDF will be installed automatically if you set `installUsefulPackages` to `true` in the config file.
+But currently, it only supports the x86_64 architecture on Linux.
+If you are using other architectures, you need to install ASDF manually to the folder `~/.local/bin`.

+To install ASDF manually, you can find the binary from [here](https://github.com/asdf-vm/asdf/releases/latest)

+Find more information about ASDF from [here](https://asdf-vm.com/guide/upgrading-to-v0-16.html)